ChristopherDocherty/NEAT-try/Plan.md

     -Run simulation\
     -Use fitness function

-  -Rank genomes in species
+  -Rank genomes
+    -use `table.sort`
+    -Do intraspecies for algorithm
+      -Increment Staleness or update HighestFitness
+    -Do globally for interest
+      -Store maxFitness for generation along with corresponding genome

   -Calculate adjusted fitness (f') and sum for species
+    -Simple
+    -When calculating increment stale counter if not improved

   -Assign offspring in proportion to sum of f' in species

-  -Kill assigned number of weakest individuals
-    -Kill function with proportion as parameter

-  -Recombine to replace these individuals
-    -Recombine function
+    -Determine number of offspring by (population - #species(members > 5))
+    -Use stochastic universal sampling (SUS) pg 98 EC book -Assign globally number to be replaced in species data structure

+Going to interpret the replacement scheme as get rid of all but best if more than 5 members

+  -Creating new population
+    -For elitism purposes, make a temporary table for any such individuals -Create children and save in temporary table -First kill off bottom half
-    -AddToSpecies function
+        -kill function
+      -Random selection of mutation method (0.75 Recombination 0.25 mutate if not one then the other) -Recombine function
+          -
         -Mutate offspring\
           -AddNode function\
           -AddLink function\
           -AlterWeights function

-  -Mutate 25% of rest of population\
-    -Will be in species structures already\
-    -Enforce elitism on any best species member for species with 5 or more members
+    -Kill all of current population
+      -Randomly assign a member to be representative of this species -Kill function
+    -Replace with temporary child and elite tables

-  -Next generation function
+  -Increment generation

-  -Repeat
+end of loop

+In code have:

+  Initialisation
+  While... do
+    Speciate
+    Fitness Evaluation
+    Ranking
+    Population Creation
+  end

+Each a separate function

 ### Part 4

+Neural net design

+### Part 5

 Simulation design

-### Part 5
+### Part 6

 Fitness function design

+### Part 7
+File Storage for solutions